 Look after your rugs and mats, and they will look after you.

-Remember, they are made from natural fibres which do not respond well to chemicals.
+Remember, they are made from natural fibres which do not respond well to chemicals and/or constant dampness.

 Coconut husk is used to produce coir mats.
 It is elastic, strong and durable.
 As with any type of floor covering, daily use of coir matting will cause dirt, dust and debris to get trampled into the fibres.
 Fortunately, the durability of coir means easy cleaning, but it is best to use a dry powder for stains rather than a liquid solution which may cause water marking.